A Will is a document that sets out who you want to leave your property to upon your death. With a Quick Laws Online Will, you can:

 You then need to decide which Beneficiaries will receive a specific gift (an item that you give to someone that will not form part of your estate, for example, a specific sum of money or your DVD collection) and which will share in your estate.

 If you intend to leave a share of your estate, you should clearly express the share of your estate that Beneficiary will receive.
 If your estate is to be divided, make sure all of the shares add up to 100%.
-Read more about leaving your property in your Will.
+Read more about leaving your property in your Quick Laws Will.

 Although it's difficult to think about, it's a good idea to let your loved ones know what your preferences are for the treatment of your body after your death.
 Do you want to be buried or cremated?
 Do you consent to your organs and tissues being used for medical scientific research purposes?